luveshsadhwani/book-catalog-api/README.md

 ## Use case

--   List out books that I am currently reading and track their percentage
+-   List out reading goals based on the book i want to read or am currently reading
 -   Track my daily reading habits
 -   Log in (requires user management)